chayG5/CITS4404-Assignment2/README.md

 pip3 install -r requirements.txt
 python3 bot.py
 ```
+*Note: Takes around 2 to 3 minutes for running a population of 300 individuals for 50 generations.
+You can change the population and generation size in bot.py file.

+***Note that there is a 70% chance for a profit using the preset parameters.
+The current parameters allow for the program to be executed quickly.
+However, larger populations and generatiions give better performance.
 # Explanation
 1. Get OHLCV data from Kraken Exchange using CCXT package
 2. Create a fitness function - the evalaution function